tkurtbond/tkurtbond.github.io/posts/2022/06/14/lisp-style-trampolines-in-common-lisp-c-ada-oberon-2-and-revised-oberon.rst

 ********

-If you want to play around with this, the code is in a Github_ repository_.
+If you want to play around with this, the code is in a repository_ at Github_.

 .. _GitHub: https://github.com/
 .. _repository: https://github.com/tkurtbond/trampolines